Wellbeing and Mental Health

 Wellbeing and Mental Health Services

-We understand that mental health can affect us day-to-day, and there may be times during your studies where you feel anxious or stressed and you need to reach out for support.
+We understand that mental health can affect us day-to-day, and there may be times during your studies when you feel stressed, anxious, or unsure where to turn.
+You always have the option to reach out for support if you need it.

 The University offers a variety of Wellbeing and Mental Health services for you to access.

-For more information or to book an appointment with any of the services below, you can contact our central Student Services Helpdesk by email on studentservices@chester.ac.uk or call 01244 511550.
+For more information or to book an appointment with any of the services listed below, don't hesitate to get in touch with our central Student Services Helpdesk by email at studentservices@chester.ac.uk or by phone at 01244 511550.

-• Practical strategies and resources (something you can try yourself).
+• Practical strategies and resources you can try at your own pace

-• Linking in with a Student Support Networks such as the Student Parent Network
+• Connecting you with student support networks, such as the Student Parent Network

-• Signposting to other services within the University such as Counselling, Disability and Inclusion, Volunteering and Mentoring or Chester Students’ Union.
+• Signposting to university services including Counselling, Disability and Inclusion, Volunteering and Mentoring, or Chester Students’ Union

-We have dedicated Student Wellbeing Advisers who support students from the following groups:
+We have dedicated Student Wellbeing Advisers who offer tailored support for students from the following groups:

 • Care Experienced